ChinmayPillai/Multi-Particle_Force_Simulator/README.md

 Code to animate and export video of the evolution of the system.
 Videos of Solar System Simulation can be found in the folder 'Simulations Videos & Photos'

+**Arguments:**
+-	n (int): Number of Particles
+-	filepath (string): Path of folder containing input CSVs
+-	output (string): Path of folder for output Video
+-	in_step (int): Adjust resolution of animation.
+Skip (in_step-1) many lines from CSV between each input line.
+0 is for no skips and higher in_step gives faster computation
+-	interval (int): Interval in msec between each frame for animation
+-	frames (int): Number of frames in output video

+**Example execution from command-line:**
+- python ./Animate.py --n 9 --input ./Output --output . --in_step 10 --interval 100 --frames 50

 ## TimePeriods.py
 Code to find the time period of revolution of every particle

+**Arguments:**
+-	n (int): Number of Particles
+-	filepath (string): Path of folder containing input CSV

+**Example execution from command-line:**
+- python ./TimePeriods.py --n 9 --input ./Output

 ## Eccentricity.py
 Code to find the eccentricity of orbit of every particle

+**Arguments:**
+-	n (int): Number of Particles
+-	filepath (string): Path of folder containing input CSV

+**Example execution from command-line:**
+- python ./Eccentricity.py --n 9 --input ./Output

 ## Execution Time
 Code that takes both a function and its arguments as its own arguments and returns the result